Clustering of Local Extrema in Planck CMB maps

-Based on an efficient estimator for local extrema clustering introduced by Eq. (\ref{eq:pp-estimator2})\footnote{We have also carried out other estimators represented by Eqs. (\ref{eq:pp-estimator2}) and (\ref{eq:pp-estimator3}) for some of our analysis and derived results were consistent to each others}, we compute $\Psi_{\diamond-\diamond}^{\rm sim}(\theta;\vartheta)$ for a given threshold, $\vartheta$, for simulated maps.
-Here $\diamond$ can be replaced by "$pk$" for local maxima above a given threshold or "$tr$" for local minima below a given threshold.
-Each computed $\Psi_{\diamond-\diamond}^{\rm sim}(\theta;\vartheta)$ for a given threshold is divided into 25 classes for separation angle in the range of $\theta\in [5'-100']$ and finally we record corresponding values in an array.
-Relying on computed results for $\Psi_{\diamond-\diamond}^{\rm sim}(\theta;\vartheta)$, we make covariance matrix ${\mathcal{C}}_{\diamond-\diamond}$ with size $25\times25$.
-In order to determine the significance of deviation from Gaussian hypothesis, following chi-square is computed for various data sets either simulated maps or different component separations of {\it Planck} data sets as:
+Based on an efficient estimator for local extrema clustering introduced by Eq. (\ref{eq:pp-estimator2})\footnote{We have also carried out other estimators represented by Eqs. (\ref{eq:pp-estimator2}) and (\ref{eq:pp-estimator3}) for some of our analysis and we concluded that different measures give consistent results.}, we compute $\Psi_{\diamond-\diamond}^{\rm sim}(\theta;\vartheta)$ for a given threshold, $\vartheta$, for simulated maps.
+Here the symbol $\diamond$ can be replaced by "pk" for local maxima above a given threshold or "tr" for local minima below a given threshold.
+Each computed $\Psi_{\diamond-\diamond}^{\rm sim}(\theta;\vartheta)$ for a given threshold is divided into 20 classes for separation angle in the range of $\theta\in [5-100 {\rm arcmin}]$ and finally we record corresponding values in an array.
+Relying on computed results for $\Psi_{\diamond-\diamond}^{\rm sim}(\theta;\vartheta)$, we make covariance matrix, ${\mathcal{C}}_{\diamond-\diamond}$, with size $20\times20$.
+In order to determine the significance of deviation from the Gaussian hypothesis, the following chi-square is computed for both {\it Planck} data sets and associated end-to-end simulated maps as: